jeffjeffjeffrey/etsy_similar_shops/README.md

 ## The algorithm(s)

-After cleaning and tokenizing all of this text, I used [tf-idf](http://en.wikipedia.org/wiki/Tf%E2%80%93idf) to weight each distinct term associated with a shop and form a sparse term-document matrix.
+After cleaning and tokenizing all of the text I collected, I used [tf-idf](http://en.wikipedia.org/wiki/Tf%E2%80%93idf) to weight each distinct term associated with a shop and form a sparse term-document matrix.
 Tf-idf normalizes term frequencies so that important words like "scarf" or "silver" get weighted more heavily, while ubiquitous unimportant words like "the" and "for" get weighted much less.

 I then used [cosine similarity](http://en.wikipedia.org/wiki/Cosine_similarity) to measure the distance (similarity) between shops.
 I chose cosine similarity because unlike, say, Euclidian distance, cosine similarity is not affected by the magnitude of the vectors it is comparing.
-This seemed like the best choice for the Etsy data, as different shops can have drastically different sizes based on number of listings and how wordy the shop owners are in their descriptions.
+This seemed like the best choice for the Etsy data, as different shops can have drastically different sizes based on listing count and how wordy the shop owners are in their descriptions.

-To display the 5 most similar shops to each shop in a sample, run [get_similar_shops.py](https://github.com/jeffjeffjeffrey/etsy_similar_shops/blob/master/get_similar_shops.py):
+To display the 5 most similar shops to each shop in the sample file shops.json, run [get_similar_shops.py](https://github.com/jeffjeffjeffrey/etsy_similar_shops/blob/master/get_similar_shops.py):

     python get_similar_shops.py "shops.json"